A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-Transition elements are a group of metals that share similar chemical properties.
-They are characterized by their ability to form multiple oxidation states and their tendency to form colored compounds.
-This experiment will demonstrate some of the key chemical properties of transition elements.
+Transition elements are a group of metals characterized by their ability to form multiple oxidation states and their tendency to form colored compounds.
+This experiment will demonstrate some of these key chemical properties using a series of reactions with copper(II) sulfate.

 Materials